MahmoudHegazi/security/README.md

 # layer of secuirty in hash
 1. hash password + dynamic salat
 2. store salat in diffrent table make the forgien key userid + number (best select number from hashed password to add it) make it the first number in hashed as index)
+3. only problem if it read the server file itself